Hilmer Kenty

-James Kenty, also known as Hilmer Kenty (born July 30, 1955 in Austin, Texas) is a former professional boxer who is a former WBA lightweight (135lb) champion of the world.
+James Kenty, also known as Hilmer Kenty (born July 30, 1955 in Austin, Texas) is a former professional boxer, best known as the first professional world champion produced by Kronk Gym in Detroit under trainer Emanuel Steward.
+Kenty is a former WBA lightweight (135lb) champion of the world.
 He was selected a member of the All-American AAU boxing team for 1973, and was named the top lightweight amateur boxer in the nation in 1973 by the National AAU Boxing Committee.

 Early years

 Kenty was raised in Columbus, Ohio, and graduated from Linden McKinley High school, where he played on the reserve football team his sophomore year.

 Amateur career

 Kenty started his amateur boxing career at age 12.
 He was coached by the greatest amateur coach in history of amateur boxing, Bill Cummings Jr. Kenty won his first Golden Glove's title at age 13.
 In 1972 Kenty went to the finals of the US Olympic trials in the Bantamweight division(119 pounds), losing on a decision to US Olympic Representative Ricardo Carreras.
 In 1973 Kenty moved up to the 132 pound lightweight division.
 In 1974 and 1975 Kenty became the National AAU lightweight champion.
 In 1975 he was considered and awarded the “Outstanding boxer” of the National AAU tournament.